Kelvin Ehibhatiomhan: 2024-2025 season

-Ehibhatiomhan was in the starting 11 for Reading's opening League One game of the season at Birmingham City and scored Reading's goal in a 1-1 draw.
+Ehibhatiomhan was in the starting 11 for Reading's opening EFL League One game of the season at Birmingham City and scored Reading's goal in a 1-1 draw.
 He was named in football statistics website Whoscored's EFL League One Team of the Week.

 Ehibhatiomhan scored again as Reading won 2-0 at home to Wigan Athletic in their second League One game of the season.

 He was in the starting line up for all of Reading's first nine League One games.

 He was sent off for a second yellow card in Reading's game at Rotherham United on 5 October.
-After the game, Reading's manager Rubén Sellés said he was "let down" by Ehibatiomahn, adding: "It is not acceptable".
+After the game, Reading's manager Rubén Sellés said he was "let down" by Ehibhatiomhan, adding: "It is not acceptable".

 On 2 November, it was announced that Ehibhatiomhan had suffered a hip injury and was out of action for three months.

 2025-2026 season

 On 24 July 2025, Reading announced that Ehibhatiomhan had signed a new two-year contract with the club, after his previous deal had expired on 30 June 2025.

+He scored his first senior hat-trick on 7 March 2026 in a 3-2 win over Luton Town at Kenilworth Road.
+Having scored another three goals across the month against Burton Albion at the Pirelli Stadium and Wigan Athletic (who he scored a brace against) at the Select Car Leasing Stadium, for which he was named EFL League One Player of the Month for March 2026 whilst deputising for the injured Jack Marriott.

+Horsens

+On 29 July 2026, Danish Superliga club AC Horsens announced the signing of Ehibhatiomhan from Reading for an undisclosed fee, with Ehibhatiomhan signing a long-term contract.

 Personal life

 Ehibhatiomhan was born in Benin City, Nigeria but lived his teenage years in England.

-His brother, Princewill is also a professional footballer.
+His brother,Princewill, is also a professional footballer who currently plays for EFL Championship club Southampton.